(CNN)The shock results of the US presidential election have left a lot of disappointed voters considering their options.

 Immediately behind Vienna are a slew of other mainly Western European cities, with Zurich, Switzerland in second place and Munich, Germany in fourth.

-"Despite recent security issues, social unrest and concern about the region's economic outlook, European cities continue to offer some of the world's highest quality of living," Mercer says.
+"Despite recent security issues, social unrest and concern about the region's economic outlook, European cities continue to offer some of the world's highest quality of living," Mercer said in April this year.

 The top five is rounded out by New Zealand's biggest city, Auckland, and Vancouver on Canada's west coast.